AutonomousDrivingExaminer/mats-gym/README.md

 ### Examples
 First, make sure that CARLA is running (if you have docker installed, you can use `./scripts/start-carla.sh` to run it).

-The following code snippet, shows you how the general workflow of using the environment looks like.
-There we first implement a function `make_scenario` that handles the setup and initialization of the scenario.
-Then we pass this function to the `BaseScenarioEnv` class, which handles the rest of the simulation.
+The following code snippet, shows you how to use a scenic scenario to create an environment instance:

 ```python
 import gymnasium